Docs

 • Default Value: true

-• Description: Determines whether to display the dark mode toggle button.
-Set this prop to false to hide the dark mode toggle.
+• Note: Set this prop to false to hide the dark mode toggle.

 5. accountDropdownButton